El Peyote Asesino: Debut album

 In December 1995 their first album El Peyote Asesino was launched (Orfeo).
 Gabriel Casacuberta (brother of Carlos Casacuberta) and Luis Restuccia were the ones in charge of the production of this album.
 This album sold over a thousand copies, which made it the highest selling rock album in Uruguay, during the first months of 1996.
 Meanwhile, the group increased their live performances and started coming out of the Montevideo underground scene.

-On January of 1996 the band filmed its first video L. Mental which spread throughout most of the local TV stations.

-El Peyote Asesino the most known track of the album, got a place in the top ten singles of X FM reaching the first spot in only 18 days.
+On January of 1996 the band filmed its first video, L. Mental, which spread throughout most of the local TV stations.
+El Peyote Asesino, the most known track of the album, got a place in the top ten singles of X FM, reaching the first spot in only 18 days.

 Terraja

-During the month of September the band starts recording their second album, Terraja, in the Can Am Recorders studio, city of Los Angeles, California.
-Once they finished recording it, they went on tour with the Mexican Molotov and Control Machete, playing in many parts of Mexico.
+During the month of September the band starts recording their second album, Terraja, in the Can Am Recorders studio, in Los Angeles, California.
+Once they finished recording it, they went on tour with the Mexican bands Molotov and Control Machete, playing in many parts of Mexico.
 Terraja was finally edited in August 1998, in different countries such as Mexico, Argentina, Uruguay, Puerto Rico and the United States.

-The band returned to Argentina, one month after the album was edited, to perform along with Molotov, Cypress Hill, Bersuit Vergarabat and Árbol.
+The band returned to Argentina, one month after the album was edited, to perform along with Molotov, Cypress Hill, Bersuit Vergarabat, and Árbol.
 Later that month, they played in Uruguay for the last time along with Plátano Macho and Molotov, before they split up for several years.

 Reunion and Serial

-Ten years after their split up, they performed live at the '’’Pilsen Rock'’’ festival, playing for 80 thousand people.

-and shortly after in the '’’Teatro de Verano'’’.
+Ten years after their split up, they performed live at the Pilsen Rock festival, playing for 80 thousand people, and shortly after in the Teatro de Verano.